embedded-graphics/embedded-graphics/README.md

 ## Implementing `embedded_graphics` support for a display driver

-To add support for embedded-graphics to a display driver, `DrawTarget` must be implemented.
+To add support for embedded-graphics to a display driver, `DrawTarget` from `embedded-graphics-core` must be implemented.
 This allows all embedded-graphics items to be rendered by the display.
 See the `DrawTarget` documentation for implementation details.

 ## Examples